History, tourist information, and nearby accommodation

 VisitingLinlithgow Palace is very well signposted from nearby roads.
-There is a small parking area beside the castle, and very good information panels throughout the site.
-One unfortunate thing when we visited was that James V's ornate fountain was being cleaned, and was covered with scaffolding and protective plastic sheets, so that it was completely obscurred from view.
+There is a small parking area beside the castle and very good information panels throughout the site.
+One unfortunate thing when we visited was that James V's ornate fountain was being cleaned, and was covered with scaffolding and protective plastic sheets so that it was completely obscured from view.
 Other than that, the Palace was a wonderful visitor experience; you can climb to the top of the walls and get a superb view over the entire site.
 Aside from the fountain, the most impressive feature for me was the Great Hall, with its huge fireplace and carved embellishments.

 I highly recommend Linlithgow Palace as a visitor experience.
-Please do take a few minutes to explore St Michael's church, immediedately beside the Palace, and if you have time, walk around the loch below the Palace.
+Please do take a few minutes to explore St Michael's church, immediately beside the Palace, and if you have time, walk around the loch below the Palace.
 The path beside the loch gives wonderful views of the Palace, especially on a sunny evening, when the Palace reflects in the waters of the loch, creating a mirror-image.

 About Linlithgow Palace